Tuition fee loans of up to £5,500 will be available in Northern Ireland (NI) from 2017/18, for eligible students taking postgraduate programmes

 When will I repay my loan?

-You'll begin repayments from the April after you graduate.
+You'll begin repayments from the April after you graduate or if you withdraw from the programme.
 Debt will be cancelled after 25 years, but most graduates will have already fully repaid by this point.

 If you're a UK national, your employer will take the repayments directly from your wage; or, if you're self-employed, HM Revenue and Customs (HMRC) will calculate how much you must repay on completion of your annual self-assessment tax return.
 If you're not a UK national, the SLC will contact you directly regarding repayments.